bekk/bekk-christmas/post/elm/peaking-inside-lists.md

 ## Pattern Matching on Lists

-Before we get to the solution, we will take a short detour through list making.
+Before we get to the solution, let's take a short detour through list making.
 In Elm, we can create lists in multiple ways.
 We can use square brackets to create them: `[ 1, 2, 3 ]`.
 We can use functions, like `List.singleton 1` (which results in the list `[ 1 ]`).
 We can also use the [`::` operator](https://package.elm-lang.org/packages/elm/core/latest/List#::).
 The `::` operator works by adding an element to the start of a list, like this:

 ```elm
 1 :: [ 2, 3 ]